mcanlas/musical-improv-crash-course/building-blocks/README.md

 ## Common properties

-Almost every song element will be four musical lines long.
+Almost every song element or "block" will be four musical lines long.

 {% hint style="info" %}
 Beware of short lyrical lines that are not the same length as musical lines.
 A block will always be four musical lines regardless of how the lyrics are sung.